asmdhabibullah/Deployer/README.md

 1. This project is designed to avoid having to use a command line interface, as well as how to easily perform can deploy, and run a PyTorch-trained model after storing it in a project folder 'Storages'.

 ## CMD
-1. Create a model archiver as a .mar extention file
+1. Create a model runner file with a .mar extention
 ```
 torch-model-archiver --model-name densenet161 \
 --version 1.0 \